ucfopen/Materia-Docs/_developers/question-structures.md

 ---
 # About Materia's Question Sets

-Materia stores all customized widget data in Question Sets.
+Materia stores all customized widget data in Question Sets (qSets).
 A Question Set is an arbitrary data structure that widget developers use to organize any data needed to store, display and customize widget content.
 We intentionally removed all restrictions on this data structure to allow widgets freedom in design and implementation.

 The qSet, at minimum, contains the following: